jaabmar/private-pgd/README.md

 ## Work in Progress

-We are actively developing new features and improvements for our differential privacy framework:
+We are actively developing new features and improvements for our framework:

-- **Evaluation Pipeline**: Incorporating other evaluation metrics, like covariance matrix differences and higher-order queries, and assessing performance in downstream tasks.
+- **Evaluation Pipeline**: Incorporating other evaluation metrics, like differences in the covariance matrix and other higher-order queries, and assessing performance in downstream tasks.
-- **Benchmark with Additional Algorithms**: Integration of algorithms like Private GSD, RAP, and GEM is underway, to provide a broader comparison benchmark.
+- **Benchmark with Additional Algorithms**: Integration of algorithms like Private GSD, RAP, and GEM is underway, to provide a broader benchmark comparison.

 These updates are part of our continuous effort to refine our framework and provide a robust benchmark in the field of differentially private data synthesis.